PoliScore-us/poliscore/README.md

 - **Policy analysts and think tanks** – adding structured, non-partisan diagnostics to existing workflows
 - **Civic technology projects** – helping voters and journalists understand the structural quality of legislation
 - **Educators** – teaching policy design, institutional analysis, and AI evaluation

 ---

-## 🧪 Example Workflow (Conceptual)

-A typical PoliScore-based workflow might look like:

-1. Ingest a bill or legislative proposal.
-2. Segment it into sections, mandates, definitions, and appropriations.
-3. For each PoliScore dimension, run a structured analysis prompt or evaluation module.
-4. Generate per-dimension scores (0–100) plus textual explanations.
-5. Aggregate into a composite PoliScore, with clear caveats and limitations.
-6. Provide a human-readable report highlighting strengths, weaknesses, and cross-dimension interactions.

-PoliBench can then be used to benchmark and calibrate the AI models used in steps 3–5.

----